desktop computer with Claim MD website on the screen

 Below is what you see after clicking on Manage Enrollments.

-If there is a “Quick Enroll” button, that means all you need to do is click Quick Enroll to be able to receive ERA from that payer.
-If there is an “Enrollment Required” button, there’s some additional information needed in order to receive ERA from that payer.
+If you see a “Quick Enroll” button, that means all you need to do is click Quick Enroll to be able to receive ERA from that payer.

 If you need additional help getting Claim.MD set up, they have a VERY helpful knowledgebase on their website.
-You’ll find a super in-depth overview of what I just explained above, plus so much more.
+You’ll find a super in-depth overview of what I explained above, plus so much more.

-Again, the Claim.MD staff is also very helpful if you run into any issues.
+Again, the Claim.MD staff is very helpful if you run into any issues.
 You can get in touch by calling them or by submitting a support ticket in your portal.

 Create A Claim In Practice Better